Um Jammer Lammy: Development and release

 The team was larger and there was more pressure on them to make a hit game, at one point the game started to go into a more psychedelic direction.
 Greenblat at one point suggested that the game should instead go for a more Goth theme but the rest of the team disagreed.
-Greenblat noted that the popularity of the internet helped ease development as he and Matsuura could more easily share idea's where as before they had to use a fax machine.
+Greenblat noted that the popularity of the internet helped ease development as he and Matsuura could more easily share ideas where as before they had to use a fax machine.
 The design for Lammy was influenced by Australian pop star Natalie Imbruglia.

+In response to players complaining about the lack of difficulty of PaRappa the Rapper, Matsuura intentionally made Um Jammer Lammy "hard to play", however the outcome of this made the game considered incredibly difficult by critics.
+The system for gauging how well the player performed was considered to be volatile and even random at times which contributed to the large difficulty of the game.

 Arcade version

-The arcade version of the game, entitled Um Jammer Lammy Now!! is played using a unique guitar controller.
-The buttons for Triangle, Circle, Cross and Square are represented by strummers in the middle of the guitar, the L button is represented by a slider at the top of the guitar, and a scratch disc at the bottom represents the R button.
+The arcade version of the game, entitled Um Jammer Lammy NOW! is played using a unique guitar controller.
+The buttons for Triangle, Circle, Cross and Square are represented by strummers in the middle of the guitar, the L button is represented by a slider at the top of the guitar (dubbed the 'Joe Switch'), and the R button is represented by a scratch disc at the bottom (dubbed the 'Chin Switch').
 The gameplay is identical to the console version, albeit some of the game's lines are changed to make it easier to play with the guitar controller.
 Also, unlike the console version, Stage 1 can be played as PaRappa.

-In 2023, an arcade cabinet was discovered after years of it being considered a lost version of the game.
+In 2023, after years of it being considered lost, an arcade cabinet owned by the English broadcaster Jonathan Ross was documented online and portions of the data was archived.